NikolaiGlushkov/SmartSchedule-WPF/README.md

 * **Custom Masked DatePicker**: The date format and mask dynamically adapt to the user's region (for example `DD.MM.YYYY` for Russia or `MM/DD/YYYY` for the US).
 * **Advanced Validation**: Real-time error tracking with custom animated popups.
 * **Easy Sorting**: Organize your tasks by date, priority, or status with one click.
-* **Data Protection**: JSON-based logic for automatic saving and loading that prevents any data loss, even after a power outage.
+* **Data Protection**: JSON-based logic for automatic saving and loading that prevents any data loss, even after a power outage a special backup system will recover all your data automatically.

 <br>